-Recently, my parents took the next step in their retirement journey and moved into an assisted living residence.
-This decision was not an easy one and, like many going through this transition, my parents and family have experienced the highs and lows that come with it.
+Not long ago, my parents took the next step in their retirement journey and moved into an assisted living residence.
+This decision was not an easy one, and, like many going through this transition, my parents and family have experienced the highs and lows that come with it.

 I’m grateful my parents took steps to ensure they would be prepared for this move.
 Their small-town background instilled a sense of self-reliance that they have carried throughout their lives.
-They always knew how important it was to think about the future, and thanks to their planning, — and the foresight to buy long-term care insurance, an annuity and life insurance — this tough process was a little easier.
-I couldn’t help but imagine how much harder retirement would be if they had not made these preparations.
+They always knew how important it was to think about the future, and thanks to their planning — and the foresight to buy long-term care insurance, an annuity and life insurance — this tough process was a little easier.
+I couldn’t help but imagine how much harder retirement could have been had they not made these preparations in advance.

-Regrettably, most Americans feel unprepared.
-According to a poll by the Nationwide Retirement Institute®, only 14 percent of consumers currently have long-term care (LTC) insurance for themselves or someone else, and about one in four, or 27 percent, are confident in their plan to pay for long-term care expenses.1
+Regrettably, most Americans feel unprepared for retirement.
+According to the 2019 Nationwide Retirement Institute’s Long-Term Care Costs in Retirement Survey, only 25% of older adults currently have long-term care insurance for themselves or someone else.
+In addition, only 41% of older adults are confident in their plan to pay for long-term care expenses.1

 Tips to help clients prepare for elder care

 As advisors, you’re in a unique position.
 While most older consumers with a financial advisor trust their advisor to prepare them for retirement 2, only 34 percent of advisors tell us they’re “very confident” in having long-term care (LTC) and elder care planning conversations with their clients.3 One reason for this may be that most advisors spend their career learning how to give sound financial advice — but anyone who has helped someone live in retirement knows there is more to it than that.

 Elder care planning is one of the hardest conversations a family can have, and families often avoid discussing related issues due to the uncomfortable nature of the topic.
 Advisors have a huge opportunity to add value at these moments with tips and pointers that go beyond money management.